 When should a student apply to the program?

 As stated in the Application Information, a student should apply to the program while he/she is completing his/her first fall semester of SLPA courses.
-While Application Information is available online, the application packet may be obtained only after enrollment and attendance in SLPA 1101.
-All application materials are due in the Health Sciences Admissions office, SRC 2046H, by the final day of the fall semester during which the student is enrolled in SLPA 1101.
+While application information is available online, the application packet may be obtained only after enrollment and attendance in SLPA 1101 and 1105.
+All application materials are due to the Admissions office, SSC 2007, by the application deadline date.

-When is Introduction to Speech Language Pathology (SLPA 1101) offered?
+When is Introduction to Speech Language Pathology (SLPA 1101) and Phonetics (SLPA

-As stated in the Application Information, Introduction to Speech Language Pathology (SLPA 1101) must be taken prior to applying to the program.
-SLPA 1101 is offered in the fall semester only, on Thursday evenings from 6 to 9:30 p.m.
+As stated in the Application Information, Introduction to Speech Language Pathology (SLPA 1101) and Phonetics (SLPA 1105) must be taken or be currently enrolled in prior to applying to the program.
+SLPA 1101 and 1105 is offered in the fall semester only.

 What SLPA classes should a student take during his/her first semester of SLPA coursework?